Murder of Robert McCartney: Fight

 Robert McCartney was involved in an altercation in "Magennis' Bar" on May Street in Belfast's city centre on the night of 30 January 2005.
 He was found unconscious with stab wounds on Cromac Street by a police patrol car and died at the hospital the following morning.
 McCartney was 33 years old.

-The fight arose when his friend, Brendan Devine, was accused of making an insulting gesture or comment to a woman in the Co social club.
-When Devine refused to accept this or apologise, a brawl began.
+The fight arose when McCartney was accused of making an insulting gesture or comment to the wife of an IRA member in the Co social club.
+When McCartney's friend, Brendan Devine refused to accept this or apologise, a brawl began.
 McCartney, who was attempting to defend Devine, was attacked with a broken bottle and then dragged into Verner Street, beaten with metal bars and stabbed.
 Devine also suffered a knife attack, but survived.
 The throats of both men had been cut and McCartney's wounds included the loss of an eye and a large blade wound running from his chest to his stomach.
 Devine was hospitalised under armed protection.

 On 27 June 2008, Terence Davison was found not guilty of committing the murder; two other men who had been charged with affray were also cleared.